 20 Sprint Planning Anti-Patterns

-TL; DR: 20 Sprint Planning Anti-Patterns
+TL; DR: Sprint Planning Anti-Patterns

 The Purpose of the Sprint Planning

-The purpose of the Sprint Planning is to align the Development Team and the Product Owner on what to build next, delivering the highest possible value to customers.
-The Product Owner introduces the business objective the upcoming Sprint is supposed to meet, the Scrum Team collaboratively creates a Sprint Goal, and the Development Team forecasts the work required to achieve the goal by picking the appropriate items from the Product Backlog, transferring them to the Sprint Backlog.
-Also, the Development Team needs to come up with a plan on how to accomplish their forecast.
+Scrum’s Sprint Planning aims to align the Developers and the Product Owner on what to build next, delivering the highest possible value to customers.
+First, the Product Owner points to the team’s Product Goal and introduces the business objective of the upcoming Sprint.
+The Scrum Team then collaboratively creates a Sprint Goal, considering who is available and the target the team shall accomplish.
+Next, the Developers forecast the work required to achieve the Sprint Goal by picking the right items from the Product Backlog and transferring them to the Sprint Backlog.
+Also, the Developers need to create a plan on how to accomplish their forecast.

-According to the Scrum Guide, the Sprint Planning answers two questions:
+Basically, the Sprint Planning answers three questions:

-Source: Scrum Guide, 2017.
+Source: Scrum Guide 2020.

 Sprint Planning Anti-Patterns

-Sprint Planning Anti-Patterns of the Development Team
+Sprint Planning Anti-Patterns of the Developers

 Sprint Planning Anti-Patterns of the Product Owner

 - Unfinished business: Unfinished user stories and other tasks from the last Sprint spill over into the new Sprint without any discussion.
 (There might be good reasons for that, for example, a task’s value has not changed.
-It should not be an automatism, though, remember the sunk cost fallacy.)
+It should not be an automatism, though; remember the sunk cost fallacy.)